ilia5/Study-Program-Organization-Assistant/README.md

 	• Provides information about the courses and shows how the semester is shaping up

 # Project Architecture and Components
+The tool was created by using HTML/CSS/JS with the vue.js framework.\

 ├── index.html\
 ├── main.js\